 C. Finalize recipes

-D. Read recipes and check for or buy all of the ingredients
+D. Read recipes and check for or buy all the ingredients

 E. Count napkins and find tablecloth or placemats